elixir-lang/elixir-lang.github.com/_posts/2013-08-08-elixir-design-goals.markdown

 Since a macro receives the code representation as arguments, we can simply convert an `unless` into an `if` at compile time.

 Macros are also the base construct for meta-programming in Elixir: the ability of writing code that writes code.
 Meta-programming allows developers to easily get rid of boilerplate and create powerful tools.
-A common example is how our test framework uses macros for expressiveness.
+A common example mentioned in talks is how our test framework uses macros for expressiveness.
 Let's see an example:

 ```elixir
 ExUnit.start